 The most common question about snapdragons is: are snapdragons annual or perennial?
 The answer is that they can be both.
-Some varieties of snapdragons are true annuals, meaning they grow, flower, set seed and die all within one growing season.
-Other varieties of snapdragons are considered to be short-lived perennials, hardy in zones 7-11, which are usually grown as annuals.
+Some varieties of snapdragons are true annuals, meaning they grow, flower, set seed, and die all within one growing season.
+Other varieties of snapdragons are considered to be short-lived perennials, hardy in zones 7 to 11, which are usually grown as annuals.

 A few varieties of snapdragons are even known to withstand winter temperatures in zones 5 and 6.
 In many areas, snapdragon seeds will survive low winter temperatures, and new plants will grow from these seeds in spring, making the plant seem as if it came back like a perennial.

 Annual and perennial snapdragons do not have many differences.
-Either may grow from 6-36 inches (15-91 cm.) tall, both bloom for long periods, both come in varieties with classic snapdragon flowers or azalea-like blooms, and both grow easily from seed unless they are hybrids.
+Either may grow from 6 to 36 inches (15-91 cm.) tall, both bloom for long periods, both come in varieties with classic snapdragon flowers or azalea-like blooms, and both grow easily from seed unless they are hybrids.

-Because of their short-lived nature, perennial snapdragons tend to be grown as annuals and are replanted every year.
+Due to their short-lived nature, perennial snapdragons tend to be grown as annuals and are replanted every year.
 Nurseries may make the matter even more confusing by labeling snapdragons as “half hardy annuals” or “tender perennials.”
 How long do snapdragons live as a perennial?
-This all depends on the variety and location, but generally short lived perennials live about an average of three years.
+This all depends on the variety and location, but generally short-lived perennials live about an average of three years.

 Annual vs. Perennial Snapdragon Planting

 In northern climates, snapdragon seeds or plants are planted in spring after the danger of frost has passed.
 In southern climates, zone 9 or above, snapdragons are oftentimes planted in autumn to provide colorful blooms throughout the winter.
-Perennial snapdragons generally do best in zones 7-9.
+Perennial snapdragons generally do best in zones 7 to 9.